-If you enroll in the ABC program, complete your associate degree at Ivy Tech and transfer to IU Northwest, IU Kokomo, or IU South Bend, you will be able to take advantage of the following benefits:
+If you enroll in the Dual Degree program, complete your associate degree at Ivy Tech and transfer to IU Northwest, IU Kokomo, or IU South Bend, you will be able to take advantage of the following benefits:

 - The RedHawk Transfer Scholarship at IU Northwest is equivalent to the difference between the tuition rate effective the semester you joined the ABC program and the tuition when you enter IU Northwest.